steffitan23/cubstart-website/content/course-info.md

 ## Lectures (Thursdays 6-7pm PT)

 The weekly lectures are intended to give an introduction to the contents covered by the homework due the following week.
 The general structure will be a conceptual overview of the highlighted topics, use cases, and real-life examples.
-Lectures for this track, web, will be held in Evans 60.
 Attendance will be recorded.

 ## Labs (Fridays 6-8pm PT)